 early April over Japan's parks, gardens, and other

 Start in Tokyo, where you can experience an authentic Shinto ceremony at Meiji Shrine officiated by a local priest or miko (priestess).
+Explore Japan's largest and busiest fish market, learn how to make your own sushi with a professional sushi chef and savor your delicious creations.
 Enjoy a stroll under the bright pink cherry blossoms in Ueno Park - one of Tokyo's most popular blossom-viewing areas.
 Then gaze in wonder at the giant lantern hanging under Kaminarimon Gate at Sensoji Temple in Asakusa.
-Relax on a cruise down the Sumida River to Odaiba, where the digital displays of teamLab Borderless immerse you in a world of light and color art.

 From there you will explore the region around Hakone, with tour of the Open Air Museum's thought-provoking sculptures, followed by a pirate cruise on picturesque Lake Ashi surrounded by verdant forests covering the rocky hills.
 Then head to Lake Kawaguchi where you will discover the silk art of Itchiku Kobota and witness his unfinished masterpiece.
 Also near the lake is Oishi Park, where, weather permitting, you will find breathtaking views of Mount Fuji above the lake, along with a walk of seasonal flowers and trees.